bilalthiha/booleanSearcher/README.md

 2. Change current directory in the command line to the python path of this package.
 E.g for Windows "cd C:\Test\booleanSearcher"
 3. Get the path of python installation on your machine.
 E.g For Windows, "C:\Users\YourUserId\AppData\Local\Programs\Python\Python38-32"
 4. Run this python program.
 E.g For Windows, "C:\Users\YourUserId\AppData\Local\Programs\Python\Python38-32\python searcherMain.py"
 5. Find the program output file which contains the query results and statistics under the same path as the program.
-E.g "C:\Test\booleanSearcher"
+E.g "C:\Test\booleanSearcher\out_queryResult.txt"